pfh/ghostsurn/README.md

-# ghostsurn
+# Ghostsurn

-Ghostsurn is a Javascript app.
-It is a tile layout method, similar to my previous [Ghost Diagrams](http://logarithmic.net/pfh/ghost-diagrams) and [Maxim Gumin](https://twitter.com/ExUtumno)'s [WaveFunctionCollapse](https://github.com/mxgmn/WaveFunctionCollapse)).
-The novelty here is that this app aims to find a uniformly random sample rather than only find an example.
+Ghostsurn is a Javascript app that performs tile layout.
+Simple rules for which tiles or pixels can be next to each other give rise to endless complex patterns.
+Ghostsurn is similar to my previous [Ghost Diagrams](http://logarithmic.net/pfh/ghost-diagrams) and [Maxim Gumin](https://twitter.com/ExUtumno)'s [WaveFunctionCollapse](https://github.com/mxgmn/WaveFunctionCollapse)).

+The novel feature of Ghostsurn is that it aims to find a uniformly random sample from the set of valid tile layouts rather than only finding an example.
 The uniformity of the randomness of is not 100% perfect, but perfection can be approached by increasing the "effort" parameter.
-I'm not really sure what the significance of this is, but it [tickles](https://twitter.com/paulfharrison/status/1438466031488421888) at some broad ideas.

 * [Take me to the app!](https://logarithmic.net/ghostsurn)